Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Associate a service control policy (SCP) with the account to deny users the ability to delete EBS snapshots.
 Create an Amazon EventBridge rule with a 24-hour cron schedule.
 Configure EBS Create Snapshot as the target.
 Target all EBS volumes with the specified tags.
 - [ ] Create a daily snapshot of all EBS volumes by using AWS Backup.
 Specify Lifecycle as the tag key.
 Specify Production as the tag value.
 - [ ] Create a daily Amazon Machine Image (AMI) of every production EC2 instance within the AWS account by using Amazon Data Lifecycle Manager.

+### A web application accepts orders from online users and places the orders into an Amazon SQS queue.
+Amazon EC2 instances in an EC2 Auto Scaling group read the messages from the queue, process the orders, and email order confirmations to the users.
+The Auto Scaling group scales up and down based on the queue depth.
+At the beginning of each business day, users report confirmation emails are delayed.
+What action will address this issue?

+- [x] Create a scheduled scaling action to scale up in anticipation of the traffic.
+- [ ] Change the Auto Scaling group to scale up and down based on CPU utilization.
+- [ ] Change the launch configuration to launch larger EC2 instance types.
+- [ ] Modify the scaling policy to deploy more EC2 instances when scaling up.

+### A company has developed a service that is deployed on a fleet of Linux-based Amazon EC2 instances that are in an Auto Scaling group.
+The service occasionally fails unexpectedly because of an error in the application code.
+The company's engineering team determines that resolving the underlying cause of the service failure could take several weeks.
+A SysOps administrator needs to create a solution to automate recovery if the service crashes on any of the EC2 instances.
+Which solutions will meet this requirement?
+(Choose two.)

+- [x] Install the Amazon CloudWatch agent on the EC2 instances.
+Configure the CloudWatch agent to monitor the service.
+Set the CloudWatch action to restart if the service health check fails.
+- [ ] Tag the EC2 instances.
+Create an AWS Lambda function that uses AWS Systems Manager Session Manager to log in to the tagged EC2 instances and restart the service.
+Schedule the Lambda function to run every 5 minutes.
+- [x] Tag the EC2 instances.
+Use AWS Systems Manager State Manager to create an association that uses the `AWS-RunShellScript` document.
+Configure the association command with a script that checks if the service is running and that starts the service if the service is not running.
+For targets, specify the EC2 instance tag.
+Schedule the association to run every 5 minutes.
+- [ ] Update the EC2 user data that is specified in the Auto Scaling group's launch template to include a script that runs on a cron schedule every 5 minutes.
+Configure the script to check if the service is running and to start the service if the service is not running.
+Redeploy all the EC2 instances in the Auto Scaling group with the updated launch template.
+- [ ] Update the EC2 user data that is specified in the Auto Scaling group's launch template to ensure that the service runs during startup.
+Redeploy all the EC2 instances in the Auto Scaling group with the updated launch template.

+### A SysOps Administrator is writing an AWS Lambda function in AWS Account A to put objects in an Amazon S3 bucket in AWS Account B. The Lambda function is able to successfully write new objects to the S3 bucket, but IAM users in Account B are unable to delete objects written to the bucket by Account A. Which step will fix this issue?

+- [ ] Add `s3:DeleteObject` permission to the IAM execution role of the AWS Lambda function in Account A.
+- [ ] Change the bucket policy of the S3 bucket in Account B to allow `s3:DeleteObject` permission for Account A.
+- [ ] Disable server-side encryption for objects written to the S3 bucket by the Lambda function.
+- [x] Modify the Lambda function to call the `s3:PutObjectAcl` API operation to specify bucket owner, full control.

+### A SysOps administrator needs to automate the invocation of an AWS Lambda function.
+The Lambda function must run at the end of each day to generate a report on data that is stored in an Amazon S3 bucket.
+What is the MOST operationally efficient solution that meets these requirements?

+- [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule that has an event pattern for Amazon S3 and the Lambda function as a target.
+- [x] Create an Amazon EventBridge (Amazon CloudWatch Events) rule that has a schedule and the Lambda function as a target.
+- [ ] Create an S3 event notification to invoke the Lambda function whenever objects change in the S3 bucket.
+- [ ] Deploy an Amazon EC2 instance with a cron job to invoke the Lambda function.